techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 ## Integrating Auth0 with The Vue.js Front-end

-In this section we'll see how we can add Auth0 authentication to our front-end Vue application and add some a button to communicate with our protected endpoint
+In this section, you will see how you can add Auth0 authentication to your front-end Vue.js application.
+You will also add a button to use the access token, retrieved from Auth0, to allow users to fetch the message from the `/api/private/` endpoint.

 ### Creating an Auth0 Client